Show that the arc length of the polar function r = f(t) for α ≤ t ≤ β is

 and the corresponding derivatives are

-Use FOIL to square the derivatives.
+Use the distributive property to square the derivatives.
 It's not as bad as it seems, because the blue terms cancel.

 Since sin2t + cos2t = 1, this simplifies to